blackerby/portfolio/content/docs/technology/topic-modeling.md

 # Visualizing Topics of 74th Congress Senate Bills and Joint Resolutions

 {{< hint info >}}
-**Note:** This code is available to experiment with on Binder in a notebook with the filename `tmr.ipynb`.
+&#x1F449; This code is available to experiment with on Binder in a notebook with the filename `tmr.ipynb`.
 Be sure to check out the `ner_mapping.ipynb` notebook as well, in which I create a heatmap of states mentioned in Senate bills and joint resolutions during the 74th Congress.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/blackerby/ls562project/b4ddf1c5a51b7d206f8933afb90210ab3ceb19a0)